SteveGeyer/Firefly/docs/NanoSetup.md

 ## Pip and then pyserial

 NEED TO DOUBLE CHECK THIS ON A FRESHLY install flash drive.
-First make sure that

 The `pyserial` package need to be installed so that we can command the transmitter.
 First we will install the `pip` command.